 Target Rate of Return

 Psychology plays an important role in successful investing.
-I have found from my own personal experience that it is tough to stay the course during major market downturns.
-This happened to me in 1987, 2001-2002 and 2007-2008.
+I have found it can be tough to stay the course during major market downturns.
+This happened to me in the 1987 and 2001-2002 bear markets.
 When everyone thinks the world is ending and the media are dramatizing the situation, it is difficult to maintain substantial allocations to risky assets that are plummeting in front of your eyes.
-In 1987 and 2002 I sold most of my stocks, only to miss the inevitable big market rebounds.
+In 1987 and 2002 I sold stocks near the bottom, only to miss the inevitable big market rebounds.
+After learning those lessons, in 2008 I re-read time-tested investment principles and my investment policy statement.
+This helped me to stay on track with my long-term asset allocations.

 For more on this, William Bernstein provides a really good explanation in his book, “The Four Pillars of Investing.”
 He also illustrates it here.